Ingredient-first skincare education

 If you are trying to make sense of skincare ingredients, start with the ingredient pages that explain what each one does and how it may fit into a routine.

-Some ingredients are mainly used for hydration.
+Some skincare ingredients are mainly used for hydration.
 Others support the skin barrier, help with uneven-looking tone, improve the look of texture, or support visible signs of aging.

 Peptides